Best Cotswolds Itinerary | 1 Day in England’s Countryside

 The best way to start your day trip is by passing through the “Gateway to the Cotswolds”: Burford.

 It can be found along the River Windrush.
-The village is centred around one main high street, lined with 17th and 18th-century homes.
+The village is centered around one main high street, lined with 17th and 18th-century homes.

 Burford is also home to the Tolsey Museum – located within a Tudor building.
 It displays local culture and history and includes exhibits like town maces.